Qortal/Brooklyn/mesa 3D driver/docs/gallium/tgsi.rst

 .. opcode:: TXB2 - Texture Lookup With Bias (some cube maps only)

-  this is the same as TXB, but uses another reg to encode the LOD bias value for cube map arrays and shadow cube maps.
+  this is the same as TXB, but uses another reg to encode the lod bias value for cube map arrays and shadow cube maps.
   Presumably shadow 2d arrays and shadow 3d targets could use this encoding too, but this is not legal.